 Fiberglass: Batts vs. Blown-In Insulation

 You're leaning towards fiberglass insulation for your home improvement project and want to know which is better: batts or blown-in.
-Is one form of fiberglass cheaper than the other?
+Is one form of fiberglass more affordable than the other?
 Are both types of fiberglass easy to install?

 South Central Services specializes in spray foam insulation, but we install fiberglass batting and blown-in in the appropriate applications.
 Whether or not you should use batt or blown-in insulation will depend on the application.
 This article will take a deep dive into fiberglass options so you can determine if fiberglass is suitable for your project and, if so, which version to use.